jlobrant/mlopsdemov2/README.md

 <br /><br />

-***If you've followed all the steps correctly up to this point, you now have your MLOps working and now it's time to improve based on your needs***
+***If you've followed all the steps correctly up to this point, you now have your MLOps working and now it's time to improve your repository based on your needs***

 ---------------------------------------------------------------------------------------------------------------